Webziee/Auto-Legit-Cars/README.md

 - When a client uploads a car to sell, the company will be able to see that vehicle as well as other clients. the company can then communicate with the client directly about their vehicle if they are interested and if other clients are interested, they will have to communicate with the company and not the client selling the vehicle.
 - Customers can book a test drive on any vehicle.
 The company handles all booking dates, times and place of meetup.
+- Each user will have a limit of 5 vehicles that they can add to their favourites.
 - Our app inherits and implements more ideas from Autotrader and WeBuyCars rather than Cars.co.za.

 ### 9.2 Design Considerations